880121andy/CTG/README.md

 1. Parse English sentence or phrase input and generate constituency tree diagram.
 2. Export tree diagram.
 3. Show all syntactic categories in Penn Treebank.

+### Code
+- The full source code can be found in the repo, named CTG.ipy